menu

 • Higher abrasive resistance conditions fingertip skin

-• Promotes bone density adaptation in distal phalanges
+• Promotes bone density adaptation

 • Simulates impact against harder targets